versity/scoutfs/tests/README.md

 This script is built to test multi-node systems on one host by using different mounts of the same devices.
 The script creates a fake block device in front of each fs block device for each mount that will be tested.
-Currently it will create free loop devices and will mount on /mnt/test.[0-9].
+It will create predictable device mapper devices and mounts them on /mnt/test.N.
+These static device names and mount paths limit the script to a single execution per host.

 All tests will be run by default.
 Particular tests can be included or excluded by providing test name regular expressions with the -I and -E